 A sliding door is conscious of the Japanese atmosphere and works well in some cases.

 You can save lots of entrance space, and if glass inlaid sliding doors are installed, it will allow sunlight to brighten up the room during the day.

 Take off your shoes at the entrance and go indoors

-Most Japanese entrances have a step called “Agari-Kamachi”.
+Most Japanese house entrances have a step called “Agari-Kamachi”.

-You see steps about 30 cm off the floor in old traditional houses.
-For a newer house, the step is about 15 to 18 cm high for a single-family home or less than 11 cm high in a multi-family residential.
+You see steps about 30 cm off the floor in old traditional Japanese houses.
+For a modern Japanese house, the step is about 15 to 18 cm high for a single-family home or less than 11 cm high in a multi-family residential.

 Having a step in the entrance means you can sit down and take off your shoes easily, it also prevents sand and dirt from entering the room

 Japanese people feel at home when they take off their shoes at the entrance.

 Also, the entrance is a place between public and private.
 Therefore, an entrance is an important space for Japanese people.